 It can be extremely tempting for some couples to be alone for even an hour.
 Sexual desires reach a point of sexual intoxication when one cannot think clearly.
 Try talking sense into someone who is drunk.
 How can sensual drunkenness be prevented?
 We must keep from the passion of lust.
 What triggers sexual passion and intoxication?
 Decide and know exactly when to stop along the progression and let your date know too.
 If your date passes this point, separate from that person for some time.

-- On marriage, 1 Corinthians 7:2 states, “But, because of fornications, let each man have his own wife, and let each woman have her own husband.”
+(C) How maintain affections within my marriage?
+First Corinthians 7:2 states, “But, because of fornications, let each man have his own wife, and let each woman have her own husband.”
 Here is an answer to sexual desire.
 Marriage certainly makes it easier.
 Now, temptations can arise from not fulfilling marital affections.
 A successful marriage based on rendering what is due (1 Cor.
 7:1ff) and obeying Ephesians 5:23-31 will usually prevent these sexual sins.
 Now and all the time, “make not provision of the flesh” (Rom.
 13:14).
 Do not privately meet with anyone of the opposite sex that you are attracted to or could be.
 Temptations for adultery are increased by the lack of attention, affection, and admiration from the other spouse.
 A little attention, affection, and admiration from someone else welcomes an affair, and a little attention, affection, and admiration toward your spouse pushes such temptations away.